POKER TAXES

 2. GATHER DOCUMENTS FOR FILING YOUR POKER TAX

-In order to successfully file your taxes, the proper documents will required in order to so.
+In order to successfully file your taxes, the proper documents will required in order to do so.
 You should collect any documents detailing poker winnings, including W-2s from poker tournaments and 1099 forms from poker rooms.
 A W-2 is a form used to report poker tournament winnings, and the poker room will give you a 1099 if your poker winnings for the year exceed $600.
 Additionally, you may need to submit bank statements or casino records showing poker winnings.
 Having all these documents ready will make filing taxes easier and more accurate.

 In addition to federal taxation, poker players may also be subject to state income tax on their poker winnings.
 Depending on the poker player’s residence and the state’s particular regulations, poker players will need to determine whether they must pay state taxes and which forms they need to fill out as well.